-Film Premiere of People and Nature in the Forest of Dean 1pm Monday 21st September
+Connecting People and Nature in the Forest of Dean

-Followed by lively conversation between local experts on the topic of: Why is it important to connect people to nature and how can we achieve greater connection in the future?
-Pose your questions to a panel of experts through our chat facility.
+The film is followed by a conversation between local experts on the topic of Why is it important to connect people to nature and how can we achieve greater connection in the future?

 Audio Description Available: Audio Introduction to Connecting People to Nature